Cricket legend Ian Botham is UK’s new trade envoy to Australia

 International trade secretary Liz Truss said the Brexit-backing sports star would do a “brilliant job” drumming up trade for Britain as one of 10 new envoys around the world.

-“Delighted we have appointed cricket legend cricket legend Ian Botham as our new trade envoy to Australia,” the cabinet minister tweeted.
+“Delighted we have appointed cricket legend Ian Botham as our new trade envoy to Australia,” the cabinet minister tweeted.

 “Ian will bat for business down under and help them seize the opportunities created by our historic trade deal.
 He’ll do a brilliant job.”